bertmelis/bertmelis.github.io/_posts/2021-11-09-1-Add-root-CA-to-Windows-11.md

 <!--more-->

 After following [this guide](https://bert.emelis.net/posts/1-Certificate-management) you have your own, self-signed certificate.
 It's the `~/keys/ca/root-ca.crt` file.
-There are a few steps to follow but none of them involve a command line.
+There are a few steps to follow but none of them involves a command line.

 I created this guide on Windows 11, Windows 10 should also be OK.